MaciekTalaska/ocaml_examples/README.md

 type:

 `dune build <projectname>.exe` to build your executable (the `.exe` suffix is part of the convention, no matter what OS you use).

+## How to run unit tests

+I have tried to write some unit tests.
+If they exist, they shoul  be placed inside `test` directory.
+In such a case, type: `dune runtest` to have unit tests run.
+Please note: Ounit has to be installed via Opam first.